neerajk555/SQL-Training-exercise/module-07-set-operations/07-Speed-Drills.md

 ```

 **Answer:** It will run (MySQL does implicit conversion), but it's bad practice.
 The result will convert both to a common type (likely DECIMAL), which may not make logical sense.
 Column types should be semantically compatible, not just technically castable.

+**Why This Is Bad:**
+- Mixing customer IDs with dollar amounts makes no business sense
+- Results will be confusing: is "100" an ID or $100?
+- Other devs reading your code will be confused

+**The Right Way:**
+- Match columns with compatible **data types** AND **meanings**
+- UNION should combine apples with apples, not apples with oranges
+- If types differ slightly (INT vs BIGINT), that's OK—but semantics must match!

 ---